ASPresearch/EquivalenceAnalysisOfGeneLists/README.md

 # EquivalenceAnalysisOfGeneLists
-Supplementary materials for the paper "Equivalence Analysis of Gene Lists"
+This repository contains supplementary materials for the paper "Equivalence Analysis of Gene Lists"